it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/join_ei_isac.rst

 Membership in the EI-ISAC is open to all state, local, tribal, and territorial government organizations that support the election officials of the United States of America, and associations thereof.
 It’s a free and voluntary membership for these eligible organizations.

-The EI-ISAC provides access to valuable services to fulfill many of the best practices described elsewhere in this guide.
+The EI-ISAC provides access to valuable services to fulfill many of the best practices described elsewhere in this Guide.
 Some of them include:

 * _`Malicious Domain Blocking & Reporting <mdbr>`
 * _`Endpoint Detection and Response <endpoint_protection>`